LattePandaTeam/Docs/docs/content/iota_edition/migration_guide_v1_to_iota.md

 | Programming Language | MicroPython, Arduino C++        | Arduino C++           |
 | I/O Level            | 3.3V                            | 5V                    |

-> ⚠️ **I/O Level Has Changed to 3.3V**
->
+!!!
+Danger "3.3V I/O Level Limit"

-> - Since the co-processor has been upgraded to the RP2040, the operating voltage for its GPIO pins is **3.3V**, no longer 5V.
+    - Since the co-processor has been upgraded to the RP2040, the operating voltage for its GPIO pins is **3.3V**, no longer 5V.
-> - **Do not directly connect signals higher than 3.3V**, as this may damage the pins.
+    - **Do not directly connect signals higher than 3.3V**, as this may damage the pins.
-> - When connecting your existing 5V sensors, modules, or other peripherals, **you must use a level shifter** to match the voltage.
+    - When connecting your existing 5V sensors, modules, or other peripherals, **you must use a level shifter** to match the voltage.
-> - Your original code will need to be recompiled or properly ported to run, especially code that directly manipulates registers or relies on specific libraries.
+    - Your original code will need to be recompiled or properly ported to run, especially code that directly manipulates registers or relies on specific libraries.

 ### 7. Comprehensive Network Connectivity Upgrade